Phoenix: "Win Through Compromise"?

 - The tutorial of Yakuza takes place in the offices of Peace Finance.
 According to Kazuma's informant, the loansharks have been extorting money from the locals in addition to accumulate a hefty debt themselves.
 When faced, the old man in charge refuses to pay, opting to call out his henchmen to beat up the Dragon of the Dojima Clan.
 That went as good as expected.

-- Yakuza 4's tutorial starts with the player taking the role of one of these guys.
+- Yakuza 4 introduces Shun Akiyama, who is one of the new playable characters.
 It's actually a subversion, as in contrast to other loan sharks, the company he works for, Sky Finance, barely charges any interest on their loans and don't slander the competition or bully people into buying loans.
 Akiyama often doesn't bother to collect or forgets about the loan.
 This makes them a lot more successful than other loan sharks, enough that a trio of guys from another company try and beat on him.

 - Subverted in Startopia.
 During the third mission you are given the option of taking an energy loan from Arona Daal, owner of the local Honest John's Dealership.
 Given his other business practices most players would probably trust him with a loan as far as they could throw him, but his interest rates are actually rather sensible (you have to pay him back 110% of the loan sum at a later point in the mission and you'll be quits; you lose if you can't pay though).
 Of course, given you probably will be spending most of that loan in his store anyway...